Shum (song): Background

-Lead singer Pavlenko grew up in Northern Ukraine, and the song is inspired by the folklore of that region.
+Lead singer Kateryna Pavlenko grew up in Northern Ukraine, and the song is inspired by the folklore of that region.

 Music video

 On 22 January 2021, Go_A presented a music video for the song on the band's YouTube channel.
 Less than three weeks later, it reached 1 million views.
 Pavlenko commented that the video was made with a phone camera and, despite the apparent pandemic theme, their intent was to just experiment and "shoot some funny video".
-For the Eurovision version, they shot a new music video in a forest near the Chernobyl nuclear power plant.
+For the Eurovision version, they shot a new music video in a forest near the Chernobyl Nuclear Power Plant.